 • Material: Look for gloves made from sturdy, waterproof fabric that maintains flexibility and grip.
 Neoprene or leather options are the best for durability and convenience.

-• Fit: Create a snug fit for maximum dexterity and protection without restricting movement.
+• Fit: Achieve a snug fit that provides maximum dexterity and protection without restricting movement.

 B. Bowfishing Lights